 6. Trying to slot RAM wrong / not seating it fully

 Almost as common as trying to install a CPU cooler wrong, is trying to install RAM wrong or not seating it fully.
 Installing RAM wrong can have a couple of different effects, one being that it just won’t go in the slot, and the other being it won’t take advantage of dual channel pairing.
-Not seating your RAM fully can end up with your build not functioning.
+Not seating your RAM properly can end up with your build not functioning.

 Beyond that, if you’re running dual channel RAM, your motherboard will have a set position for your sticks – this is important if you’re running a dual channel pair.
 Often times, your sticks of RAM will alternate slots, but some motherboards will have them right beside each other – this changes based on the board so make sure you’re double-checking the manual!